dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 ---
 title: Let me filter that for you
-date: 2022-05-23 00:00:00 Z
+date: 2022-07-03 00:00:00 Z
 layout: post
-image:
+image: filtering.jpg
-description:
+description: A love story between Swift and the Stock market
 ---

 _**TL;DR** Let’s create a Swift script that will take a list of stocks and a finance API key and give us a shortlist of dividend stocks we should consider investing in.
 Our script focuses on Freetrade & uses a Yahoo Finance alternative API, but it can be easily adapted to work with any list of stock tickers and any finance API.
-Get the code here._
+[Get the code here](https://github.com/swiftyaf/StockTables)._

 Every Friday at Just Eat Takeaway we have a meeting called WWDC-watchers.
 It’s organised and hosted by the iOS team and open to everyone.
 We spend half an hour discussing a WWDC (or related) video we picked and watched during the week leading to the meeting.
 We keep it simple - everyone sticks a bunch of sticky notes on a dedicated virtual board, and at the meeting, we go over them one by one, sharing what we learned and how we feel about the topic.